Your LinkedIn Headline Is Your Billboard

 Data Engineer | Building ETL Pipelines with Python, SQL & Spark | AWS & Kubernetes | Making Data Reliable at Scale

-This headline contains 8 searchable terms while still reading like a coherent description of what you do.
+This contains 8 searchable terms while still reading like a coherent description of what you do.

 [Role] | [Specialization] | [Proof Point or Credential]

-Other separators that work: bullet (--), dash (--), or the middot (the dot symbol).
-Avoid emojis unless your industry embraces them (some marketing and creative roles do).
+Other separators that work: bullets, dashes, or the middot.
+Avoid emojis unless your industry embraces them.
 For most professionals, emojis in a headline look unserious.

 Testing Different Headlines

-LinkedIn doesn't offer built-in A/B testing for headlines, but you can test manually:
+LinkedIn has no built-in A/B testing, but you can test manually:

-Step 1: Note your current weekly profile views (found on your dashboard).
+Step 1: Note your current weekly profile views.

 Step 2: Change your headline on a Monday.

-Step 3: Wait two full weeks and check your profile views again.
+Step 3: Wait two full weeks and check profile views again.

-Step 4: If views increased, keep the headline.
+Step 4: If views increased, keep it.
 If they dropped or stayed flat, try a different version.

 | Week | Headline Version | Profile Views | Search Appearances |